Drjey90/6-simple-prototyping-steps/src/css-architecture.md

 To **gain efficiency** and **optimise your CSS for performance**, architect your CSS files in a way that embraces CSS Cascading and inheritance.

+The main idea of this approach is to build your pages from components.
+Think at component level—or blocks when you work with styles to build your UI.
+Only use page-specific CSS to adjust layout styles.

 Our process of writing and structuring CSS files is based on [SASS](https://sass-lang.com/) and takes inspiration from the [CUBE CSS Methodology](https://cube.fyi/).

 We use this approach to build a clean CSS codebase, by using the power of the CSS cascade algorithm and inheritance.